sofiabsilva/100-days-of-code/log.md

 **Thoughts:** The PJS course was pretty good for consolidating my previous knowledge of JS and also for understanding how some methods work and most importantly using the Chrome dev tools & debugger both for understanding what is happening and for fixing issues with the code.
 The last part of the course still needs reviewing though.

+### Day 10: May 9, 2018
+#### :mortar_board: Building

+**Today's Progress**: Worked on the design, content and figuring out how to go about the functionality of the Mad Libs Harry Potter project.

+**Thoughts:** Tomorrow I'll hopefully get some of the JS code done and working!
+Fingers crossed.